Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 g.
 Bottom Line for Travelers

-The afternoon ban is disappearing, which makes things simpler.
+The afternoon gap is gone for good, which makes day drinking simpler.
 But that midnight cutoff is serious business.
-The 10,000 baht (about $310) fine is real, and they’re enforcing it.
+The 10,000 baht (about $310) fine is real.

-Trust me, you don’t want to explain to your travel companions why you just lost $310 over a late-night beer.
+Trust me, you do not want to explain to your travel companions why you just lost $310 over a late-night beer.

 2. Thailand’s Digital Arrival Card (TDAC) Is Now Mandatory